← Submission Hub

 Artistic Intent Statement, I.

-The Common Ascent is a large-scale projection mapping work created for Cincinnati Music Hall and inspired by Aaron Copland's Fanfare for the Common Man.
-The piece reflects on how the American idea of the frontier has changed across time, from land, to industry, to technology, to today's networked world, and asks who the "common American" is in 2026.
+The Common Ascent is a large-scale projection mapping work proposed for Cincinnati's Music Hall and inspired by Aaron Copland's Fanfare for the Common Man.
+The premise is an exploration of how American individualism has morphed across time, by examining how the concept of the frontier transformed from geographical exploration, to industrial advancement, to technological innovation.
+A timely examination of today's networked world, The Common Ascent asks who is the "common American" in 2026?

-Originally composed during World War II, Copland's work honors the dignity and importance of ordinary people.
-Its bold brass language, spacious drama, and emotional clarity continue to resonate because it elevates collective human effort rather than individual power.
-This project extends that spirit into the present moment.
+Originally composed during World War II, Copland's work honors the dignity and importance of ordinary people, inspired by the concept of "The Century of the Common Man."
+Its bold brass language and spacious drama continue to resonate because it elevates collective human effort through individual contirbution.
+This project seeks to extend that spirit into the present moment.

 Artistic Intent Statement, II.

-The final chapter turns toward hope.
+And so, the final chapter turns toward hope.
 Rather than presenting technology as alienating or deterministic, the work proposes that the next frontier is collaborative and human-centered.
 Thousands of individual points of light rise together into a shared constellation, transforming Music Hall into a beacon of possibility.
+We as individuals, when our power is aggregated, constitute an institution more powerful than even the most daunting giants of industry or technology.

 Cincinnati Music Hall is an ideal site for this story.
-Built in 1878 and long associated with music, civic gathering, and cultural continuity, the building itself bridges many American eras.
-Its historic façade carries the memory of the industrial age while serving contemporary audiences today.
-Projection mapping allows the architecture to become an active participant in the narrative, revealing new identities without erasing its historic character.
+In addition to the historical touchpoints of its construction in 1878 and Landmark status in 1975, the building itself bridges many American eras.
+Its famous façade carries the memory of the industrial age while serving contemporary audiences today.
+Projection mapping allows the architecture to become an active participant in the narrative, revealing new identities and showcasing an unfolding narrative, without erasing its historic character.

-For audiences at BLINK, the intended experience is immediate wonder followed by reflection.
+For audiences at BLINK, the intended experience revolves around joy, delight, and wonder, followed by reflection and conversation.
 The piece is designed to be visually legible at large scale, emotionally accessible to multigenerational viewers, and rewarding across repeated viewings.
-It combines spectacle with meaning: a shared public moment that honors the past while imagining the future.
+Ideally, we blend spectacle with heartfelt meaning-making, realizing a small instance of the piece's vision for collective action as the viewers share a beautiful and thought-provoking experience.

 Strangeloop Studios // Co-founded by Ian Simon and David Wexler // david@strangeloop-studios.com // ian@strangeloop-studios.com